 Importantly, we have a policy of treating all candidates before the admissions process equally.
 This means we do not give individual advice over email, in person, or on the phone.
 Once all applications have been received we get in touch with top candidates.
 Finalists will have an opportunity to meet with us in person (at our expense), to ask questions to Dr. Olson, and to ask students what it is like to work in this lab.
-We prefer you do not contact us (Dr. Olson and her students) in advance of the admissions process in order to assure that all applicants have an equal opportunity to be considered.
+We prefer you do not contact us (Dr. Olson and her students) in advance of the admissions process in order to ensure that all applicants have an equal opportunity to be considered.

 Frequently Asked Questions about our Gender Studies